 Libraries and Research: Supporting Change/Changing Support

-Exclusively for OCLC Research Library Partners, this gathering will focus on supporting the academic research process.
+Exclusively for OCLC Research Library Partners, this gathering focused on supporting the academic research process.
 Tweet: #orlp

-Exclusively for OCLC Research Library Partners, this gathering will explore the evolving nature of academic research practices and the new demands on research library services.
+Exclusively for OCLC Research Library Partners, this gathering explored the evolving nature of academic research practices and the new demands on research library services.
 In addition to changes in the research process, research universities are evolving in new directions.
 Libraries are taking on new roles and responsibilities to support these changes—and libraries themselves are changing to position themselves for the future.

-Please plan on joining us at the DoubleTree by Hilton Amsterdam Centraal Station for a workshop on Tuesday, 10 June, a full-day meeting on Wednesday, 11 June and a half-day meeting on Thursday morning, 12 June.
-See below for the agenda and hotel information.
+This meeting took place at the DoubleTree by Hilton Amsterdam Centraal Station and included a workshop on Tuesday, 10 June, a full-day meeting on Wednesday, 11 June and a half-day meeting on Thursday morning, 12 June.
+See the agenda on the tabs below for more information.

 Contact Titia van der Werf with questions.

-Libraries and Research: Supporting Change/Changing Support is a meeting on 11-12 June exclusively for OCLC Research Library Partners.
-This meeting will cover how the evolving nature of academic research practices and scholarship places new demands on research library services.
+Libraries and Research: Supporting Change/Changing Support was a meeting on 11-12 June exclusively for OCLC Research Library Partners that covered how the evolving nature of academic research practices and scholarship places new demands on research library services.
 Shifting attitudes toward data sharing, methodologies in eScholarship, and rethinking the very definition of scholarly discourse all have implications for the library.
 But it is not only the research process that is changing, research universities are evolving in new directions, often becoming more outcome-oriented, changing to reflect the increased importance of impact assessment, and competing for funding.
 Libraries are taking on new roles and responsibilities to support change in research and in the academy.
 As they are preparing to meet new demands and position themselves for the future, libraries themselves are changing, both in their organizational structure and in their alliances with other parts of the university and with external entities.